 The Property Specialists Ltd passes your data to the third parties listed in the section 'Third Party Interests' below, for the purposes of providing our services to you, and for no other purpose.

 The Property Specialists Ltd uses overseas web and IT providers.
-Details of what data is sent where, and the safeguards in place, are included in the section 'Third Party Interests' below.
+Details of what data is sent where, and the safeguards in place, are included in the section 'Third Party Processors' below.

 Third Party Interests